British child among victims injured in French playground stabbings

 He slashed at a man carrying rucksacks who tried to approach him, seemingly trying to stop the attack, the video suggests.

-An inquiry into what happened has begun, authorities say.
-And a second inquiry is under way into why police used a firearm.
+An inquiry into what happened has begun, authorities say, and a second inquiry is under way into why police used a firearm.

-French prime minister Elisabeth Borne said the attacker had no fixed abode and was a refugee in Sweden, which allowed him to travel in Europe, and he had requested asylum in France.
+French prime minister Elisabeth Borne said the attacker had no fixed abode and had refugee status in Sweden, which allowed him to travel in Europe, and he had requested asylum in France.

-An inquiry must take place before looking at questions over the man’s refugee status, she added.

 The children injured were a 22-month-old; two two-year-olds a three-year-old.

-A French victims’ association was supporting people who had been at the scene.
+One was Dutch and one was English, she said.

+As a wave of panicked bystanders rushed away from the scene, a mother urged a runner in the area to turn and run.

+“There’s someone stabbing everyone along the lakeshore.
+He’s knifed children,” Anthony Le Tallec, a former professional football player with Liverpool FC, said she told him.

 More follows on this breaking news story....